 A page-turner may be used by candidates and/or accompanists.
 Accompanists and page- turners may only remain in the examination room when actually required.

 In general, the Copyright Act prohibits the use of photocopied music.
 Photocopies should not be used by candidates in AMEB examinations, unless an exception to copyright applies, or the relevant music publisher has granted permission for the candidate to make a copy.

-In some circumstances, a copy of music may be required for use by the examiner.
-In these cases, if performing from memory, candidates should provide a published edition of the music to the examiner.
-Diploma candidates must supply a copy of their music to the examiner.
+In some circumstances, a copy of sheet music may be required for use by the examiner.
+If performing from memory, candidates should provide a published edition of the music to the examiner.

 If you are unsure of the provisions of the Copyright Act, please refer to the “Guide to Music Copyright for Australian Educators” on the APRA/AMCOS website or contact APRA/ AMCOS on 1300 852 388 or email@example.com.